 After years of hitting our local SpOT coffee for lattes and conversation, my friends and I decided to explore some of the newer neighborhood coffee shops around the city.
 We certainly had a lot to choose from, so many in fact that we’ve probably missed quite a few!
 But fun times and delicious coffee was had by all.

 Branching out into North Buffalo, we stopped at Daily Planet, at 1862 Hertel Ave.
 Remember when coffee houses had entertainment?
 Daily Planet does.
 The lovely space, which makes nice use of reclaimed wood and other natural materials, is centered on a small stage.
-Musical acts play Thursday through Sunday both at lunch and in the evenings, with an eclectic mix of jazz, folk, and classical.
+Musical acts play Thursday through Sunday, with an eclectic mix of jazz, folk, and classical.
 While you enjoy the entertainment, you can also enjoy a full menu of coffees and teas, baked goods, soups and paninis.
 Vegan and Gluten Free options are also available.
 A calendar of entertainment is available at their website.

 Also in South Buffalo, at 688 Abbott Rd., is Dog Ears Cafe and Bookstore, a full service coffee shop set inside a small independent bookstore.
 The only non-profit organization on this list, Dog Ears raises money for literacy and cultural programs for local children.
 The baked goods are all housemade and delicious, there is a full breakfast and lunch menu with eggs, salads, sandwiches and wraps, and you can eat and browse for your next book at the same time!
 Despite the double service of store and cafe, it’s a surprisingly spacious and comfortable setting.
 Books, lattes and homemade scones; no wrong choices there!